18F/handbook/_pages/about-us/teams/acqstack.md

 * **Vendor lock-in is bad for everyone.** We encourage our agency partners to prioritize internalizing expertise and using vendors as interchangeable complements to their own team.
 That includes 18F, which is also a vendor.
 * **Talk to industry!** We are comfortable having conversations with industry as the FAR advises us to do.
   * But what about **non-disclosure agreements** (NDAs)?
 What if a vendor says we need sign their NDA for us to do market research?
-    * As government employees we aren’t allowed to sign other company’s NDAs in our professional capacity without going through Office of General Counsel (and likely taking months of negotiations).
-The guidance we're received is:
+    * As government employees we aren’t allowed to sign other companies' NDAs in our professional capacity without going through the Office of General Counsel (and likely taking months of negotiations).
+The guidance we've received is:
     > In general, Federal employees are already required to protect vendor information under [18 USC §1905](https://www.law.cornell.edu/uscode/text/18/1905), under which an employee who discloses a vendor’s confidential or trade secret information unless authorized by law will lose their job and pay a fine and/or go to prison for up to one year.
 So from our standpoint NDAs are unnecessary, and we should push back on vendor requests to sign NDAs.

 #### 18F is here for you